22 February 2024

 By Tina Jane Lupton and Daria Schwalbe.

-This workshop was informal, designed to generate new ideas and collaborations around the theme of parenting as a central part of the immigrant, refugees and ethnic minorities experience, and a key site of cultural difference and cross-cultural understanding.
+This workshop was informal, designed to generate new ideas and collaborations around parenting as a central part of the immigrant, refugee and ethnic minorities' experience, and a key site of cultural difference and cross-cultural understanding.
 It gathered a cross-disciplinary group of scholars who engaged with conceptualizations and ideologies of parenting and childhood, parental child healthcare, family violence, responsibility, and mental illnesses in different socio-cultural contexts, from anthropological, historical, linguistic, literary, psychological and psychiatric perspectives.

 Yet, the pandemic, war, and mass migration in recent years put many families and family relations to the test.
-Building on the Western model of childhood that insists on the need to protect children’s wellbeing and their unique innocence and purity [3] as a point of departure, these developments provoked further surveillance and more intervention from authorities all around the world.
-A number of counseling programs and therapeutic initiatives, directed at parents and mental health of children who are victims of violence and who have experienced trauma as part of their upbringing has grown significantly.
+Building on the Western model of childhood that insists on the need to protect children’s well-being and their unique innocence and purity [3] as a point of departure, these developments provoked further surveillance and more intervention from authorities all around the world.
+Some counselling programs and therapeutic initiatives, directed at parents and the mental health of children who are victims of violence and who have experienced trauma as part of their upbringing have grown significantly.

-In North American Arctic, children might still be removed from their parents and put into foster homes, as part of colonial thinking, which is anchored in the need to protect children from harm.
-Whereas in Russia, where the pandemic alone reduced the Russian population with 1,3 million people, violence against women, children and elderly peoples has been on the rise since the pandemic, and parents are reported to forcefully place their transgendered children into psychiatric hospitals ‘to be healed’ [4].
+In the North American Arctic, children might still be removed from their parents and put into foster homes, as part of colonial thinking, which is anchored in the need to protect children from harm.
+Whereas in Russia, where the pandemic alone reduced the Russian population to 1,3 million people, violence against women, children and elderly people has been on the rise since the pandemic, and parents are reported to forcefully place their transgendered children into psychiatric hospitals ‘to be healed’ [4].

 We opened this workshop with the following questions in mind:

-3. Which tools and counseling programs should be provided to those parents who have been traumatized, and to the refugee children whose parents suffer from mental illnesses?
+3. Which tools and counselling programs should be provided to those parents who have been traumatized, and to the refugee children whose parents suffer from mental illnesses?

 4. What can we learn about parenting in crisis from previous experiences and cross-cultural comparison?

-The workshop began with two papers focused on the life of non-Danes in Denmark.
-In the first Anita spoke to her experiences as a mother in the Danish asylum system and in the second Marta Kirilova reported on her fieldwork – and her own experiences – amongst Bulgarian speaking parents in Copenhagen.
+The workshop began with two papers focused on non-Danes' life in Denmark.
+In the first Anita spoke about her experiences as a mother in the Danish asylum system and in the second Marta Kirilova reported on her fieldwork – and her own experiences – amongst Bulgarian-speaking parents in Copenhagen.

-In our second session, we heard from Ida Ghiai, Social advisor at the Competence Center for Transcultural Psychiatry (CTP), who told about her work with immigrant and refugee children whose parents have psychiatric disorders; and from Maria Marti Castanek, who had done fieldwork amongst the families in the Danish home visiting program for refugee families.
-Both cases offered a glimpse of the Danish state’s efforts to address and support the children and parents of families in usual situations, either of mental health crisis or because they were away from their own cultural support networks at the point of becoming parents in Denmark.
+In our second session, we heard from Ida Ghiai, Social advisor at the Competence Center for Transcultural Psychiatry (CTP), who told us about her work with immigrant and refugee children whose parents have psychiatric disorders; and from Maria Marti Castaner, who had done fieldwork amongst the families in the Danish home visiting program for refugee families.
+Both cases offered a glimpse of the Danish state’s efforts to address and support the children and parents of families in usual situations, either of mental health crises or because they were away from their cultural support networks at the point of becoming parents in Denmark.
+Marie Meier, who closed the session, talked about various ways families have dealt with mental illnesses among relatives across time and place and the impact of the biomedical turn on a transfer of responsibility between families and the Danish state.

-We then heard from three scholars working in other parts of the world: Anna Topova spoke about the role of cinema in the lives of Russian children growing up in Russia in the era of Stalin’s Russia.
+We then heard from four scholars working in other parts of the world: Anna Topova spoke about the role of cinema in the lives of Russian children growing up in Russia in the era of Stalin’s Russia.
 Vera Skvirskaja spoke about the lives of families in the Russian war in Ukraine.
-Gabriel Abarca Brown described encounters between health institutions, practitioners, and Haitian and Dominican communities in twenty-first century Chile.
-Whereas Daria Schwalbe spoke about the power of traditional family ideologies in Russia, and about the on-going systemic violence and injustice against Inuit families in the United States as part of colonial power structures and thinking.
+Gabriel Abarca Brown described encounters between health institutions, practitioners, and Haitian and Dominican communities in twenty-first-century Chile.
+Whereas Daria Schwalbe spoke about the power of traditional family ideologies in Russia, and about the ongoing systemic violence and injustice against Inuit families in the United States as part of colonial power structures and thinking.

 We ended with two papers focused on literary examples: Martyn Bone used the fiction of Jesmyn Ward to discuss new structures of family and kinship in the American South and Emily Hogg discussed the different kinds of temporality at play in two recent US accounts of parenting and work.